 Fiduciary funds will report capital assets and accumulated depreciation/amortization within the fund.

-Agencies/departments which acquire capital assets/property with governmental fund resources will prepare a Statement of Changes in Capital Assets Group of Accounts–Report 18 and a Statement of Capital Assets Group of Accounts–Report 19.
+Agencies/departments will prepare a Statement of Changes in Capital Assets Group of Accounts–Report 18 and a Statement of Capital Assets Group of Accounts–Report 19.

 Preparing Report 18

-The Statement of Changes in Capital Assets Group of Accounts must be prepared for each governmental fund with capital asset records.
+The Statement of Changes in Capital Assets Group of Accounts must be prepared for each fund, except fiduciary funds, with capital asset records.
 This report will detail the changes from the prior-year ending period to the current period capital asset account balances.

 Report 18 contains the following information: